Upstatement/ups-editorial-wp-plugin/README.md

 These authors also serve as taxonomies for your articles, so archive pages full of an author's own content are auto-generated on your behalf.

+### Template functions

+This plugin exposes a few functions that can be used to retrieve relevant values handled by the plugin.
+See the [Theme API](#theme-api) section for information about the available functions.

 ## Theme configuration

 By default, all features of this plugin are enabled once the plugin is activated.
 However, you are able to configure the plugin's functionality (including disabling certain features) via a configuration file that can be added to your theme.